GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/copy_jobs.md

 This document outlines the Copy Jobs report (page 4) of the dashboard and explains the various graphs and tables present on the page.

+#### Note: In all further sections, the "time", "week" or "day" is relative to the timeframe selected in the date filter in the Selection Bar at the top of the page

 ### Selection Bar
 The Selection Bar allows the user to filter the data in the report to a specific date and/or table.
 There are filters present to filter by Project Id and Job Id as well.

 ![Selection Bar](../images/copy_jobs/Image1.png)

 ### Copy Jobs By Day
-Bar Graph showing the total output of copy jobs (in GB) as well as the number of copy jobs carried over the past 7 days (or timeframe selected).
+Bar Graph showing the total output of copy jobs (in GB) as well as the number of copy jobs carried over the past 7 days.

 ![Copy Jobs By Day](../images/copy_jobs/Image2.png)

 ### Copy Jobs By Table
-Bar Graph showing the number of copy jobs carried out over the past 7 days (or timeframe selected), color coded by the different **tables** the copy job was carried out on.
+Bar Graph showing the number of copy jobs carried out over the past 7 days, color coded by the different **tables** the copy job was carried out on.

 ![Copy Jobs By Table](../images/copy_jobs/Image3.png)

 ### Copy Jobs By Project
-Bar Graph showing the number of copy jobs carried out over the past 7 days (or timeframe selected), color coded by the different **projects** the copy job was carried out on.
+Bar Graph showing the number of copy jobs carried out over the past 7 days, color coded by the different **projects** the copy job was carried out on.

 ![Copy Jobs By Project](../images/copy_jobs/Image4.png)

 ### Table
-The table shows the details pertaining to all the copy jobs carried out over the past 7 days (or timeframe selected).
+The table shows the details pertaining to all the copy jobs carried out over the past 7 days.

 ![Table](../images/copy_jobs/Image5.png)